serenity-rs/poise/README.md

 }
 ```

+For a large example, see the examples/framework_usage folder.
+Run that example with
+`cargo run --example=framework_usage --features collector`

 # About the weird name
 I'm bad at names.
 Google lists "poise" as a synonym to "serenity" which is the Discord library
 underlying this framework, so that's what I chose.